frederic-perez/AmE-dictionary/data/idioms.md

 __catch a snooze__ To sleep or take a nap, especially of a short duration.
 __catch fire__ __1__ Be ignited, as in _This wood is dry enough to catch fire._ __2__ Become inflamed with enthusiasm or passion, as in _His ideas caught fire all over the country._ _The magazine never quite caught fire._
 __catch hell__ _I’d catch hell for it._
-__catch one’s breath__ To pause or rest before continuing an activity or beginning a new one; resume regular breathing: Let me catch my breath before I begin anything new.
+__catch one’s breath__ :two: To pause or rest before continuing an activity or beginning a new one; resume regular breathing: _Let me catch my breath before I begin anything new._
 __catch onto (something)__
 __catch some Zs__ To go to sleep, to take a nap.
 __catch wind of (something)__ :two: (get wind of something, caught wind) To learn of something; to hear about something.